oidcproxydotnet/OidcProxy.Net/docs/Integration-Manuals/Integrating-With-Identity-Providers/Auth0/Readme.md

 }
 ```

-In this example we assume you are running a Single Page Application on localhost on port `4200` and you have an API running at localhost on port `8081`.
+In this example we assume you are running a Single Page Application on localhost on port `4200` and you have an API running at localhost on port `8080`.
 If that is not the case, then update the `appsettings.json` accordingly.

 To run the BFF, type `dotnet run` or just hit the 'play'-button in Visual Studio.
+When you run the BFF, make sure to have your API and your SPA running too.

 ### Endpoints